Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Fundamental Concepts of Multi-modal Machine Learning

 \subsubsection{Multi-modal Transformer}

-Transformers~\cite{Vaswani2017AttentionNeed} are a type of autoregressive models (ARMs) following the AE architecture built only with attention layers and feedforward layers.
-They were proposed for language comprehension and have become a powerful tool to learn sequential data, especially long sequences.
-The effectiveness of the multi-head self-attention mechanism of transformers in unimodal text learning has motivated researchers to generalize transformers to multi-modal use.
-Such models, such as Unicoder-AL~\cite{Li2020Unicoder-VL:Pre-Training}, VL-BERT~\cite{Su2019VL-BERT:Representations}, VisualBERT~\cite{Li2019VisualBERT:Language}, and B2T2~\cite{Alberti2019FusionAnswering}, take the visual tokens (e.g., regions of images) and textual tokens as input to learn the semantic, visual, and contextualized multi-modal embeddings (Figure~\ref{fig:alignment}-C).
-They are trained with different pre-trained tasks, such as masked token or image region prediction, without explicit supervision.
-Another strand of models extends transformers to multi-modal two-stream models, such as LXMERT~\cite{Tan2019LXMERT:Transformers} and ViLBERT~\cite{Lu2019ViLBERT:Tasks}.
-They first derive unimodal features from unimodal tokens (e.g., semantic and visual tokens) using two streams of transformers and then use a cross-modal attention mechanism to align the unimodal features.
-Data2Vec~\cite{data2vec} takes one step further to extend bi-modal transformers to multi-modal transformers and aims at creating a general multi-modal self-supervised learning scheme.
-Its goal is to produce contextualized latent representations for the full input data.
-To accomplish this, a standard transformer with a masked view of the input in self-distillation is used.
+Transformers~\cite{Vaswani2017AttentionNeed}, built with attention and feedforward layers, excel in learning sequential data, notably long sequences.
+Their successful implementation in unimodal natural language processing (NLP) has prompted researchers to extend their applications to multi-modal domains.
+Models like Unicoder-AL~\cite{Li2020Unicoder-VL:Pre-Training}, VL-BERT~\cite{Su2019VL-BERT:Representations}, VisualBERT~\cite{Li2019VisualBERT:Language}, and B2T2~\cite{Alberti2019FusionAnswering} leverages transformers to learn semantic, visual, and contextualized multi-modal embeddings from input visual and textual tokens (Figure~\ref{fig:alignment}-C), using pre-training tasks like masked token prediction.
+Others, like LXMERT~\cite{Tan2019LXMERT:Transformers} and ViLBERT~\cite{Lu2019ViLBERT:Tasks}, take a two-stream approach, extracting unimodal features from tokens with transformers, then using cross-modal attention to align these features.
+Data2Vec~\cite{data2vec} further extends transformers to multi-modal contexts, aiming for a universal multi-modal self-supervised learning scheme to produce contextualized latent representations of full input data.

-Besides attention mechanisms, researchers have also explored other mechanisms to weigh different data elements, such as multi-modal residual networks~\cite{Kim2016multimodalQA}, gated multi-modal units~\cite{Arevalo2017GatedFusion}, and dynamic parameter layers~\cite{Noh2015ImagePrediction}.
-Interested readers can refer to the specific papers for more details.